pedrojmendoza/D2T1/README.md

 ## Potential improvements

-1) Use Shadow service for sending commands as detailed in https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html
+1) Use Jobs service for sending commands as detailed in https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html

 2) Include a CI/CD deployment pipeline for the cloud-side infra